The Bible tells us that God will send the Comforter to His children.

-One of the first and greatest comforts we experience when we receive the Baptism in the Holy Spirit, is a great and abiding conviction that we are indeed a child of Yahuwah Elohim [the LORD God].
+One of the first comforts we experience when we receive the Baptism in the Holy Spirit (Acts 1:4-5,8; Luke 24:49), is a firm, confident, and abiding conviction that we are indeed a child of Yahuwah Elohim [the LORD God].

 A Perfect Peace

 As we begin to know the Creator of the universe as our Father, then by the comfort of the Holy Spirit, there comes a peace and a trust within us that surpasses our understanding.

 In our former days, when we were walking according to the course of this world, when we were in spiritual darkness, we had a deep gnawing, inner agitation that kept us restless.
 We may have done our best to ignore or deny the inner agitation, but finally … there came a day when we admitted our need for Yahuwah [the LORD], and cried out to Yahushua Messiah [Jesus Christ] for forgiveness and salvation.

 That was when we began to know Father’s perfect and abiding peace as this verse confirms: